cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 > false
 > ```

 Enable the client certificate authenticator.
-This will allow workloads with preexisting certificates to authenticate with istio-csr when rotating their certificate.
+This will allow workloads to use preexisting certificates to authenticate with istio-csr when rotating their certificate.
 #### **app.istio.revisions[0]** ~ `string`
 > Default value:
 > ```yaml